top of page

 What is Banyan Forest Kindergarten?

-Banyan Forest Kindergarten is an exceptional, nature-based & Spanish-immersion education for children, preschool and kindergarten ages (3-6 years old) operated by Monica Martinez, an experienced Waldorf teacher in partnership with the School on The Rise on its magnificent eight-acre property.
+Banyan Forest Kindergarten is an exceptional, nature-based & bilingual, Spanish/English education for children, preschool and kindergarten ages (3-6 years old) operated by Monica Martinez, an experienced Waldorf teacher in partnership with the School on The Rise on its magnificent eight-acre property.

 Where is the school located?